brianferrell787/Literature-review-of-knowledge-discovery-and-data-mining-concepts/README.md

 [1] Al-Amin, Sikder Tahsin, and Carlos Ordonez.
 "Efficient machine learning on data science languages with parallel data summarization."
 Data & Knowledge Engineering 136 (2021): 101930.

+1: The main motivation of this article is to summarize sound wisdom and beliefs surrounding machine learning.
+The author gives 12 insights and lessons on machine learning algorithms concerning their pitfalls, things we should focus on, as well as answers to common questions.
+It starts out by elaborating on classification models;
+what they are, examples, etc. Then it goes into how the concept of learning is broken down into three components: Representation, Evaluation, and Optimization.
+These components are the key to figuring out which algorithms to use since there are thousands.
+In addition, since it is not easy to figure out each of these components, the author touches on key issues, as the choices involving a machine learning project are at times even more important than the choice of learner.
+The key things touched on in this article are the following: size is not the only thing that matters when it comes to your dataset, the issues with overfitting, the curse of dimensionality, theoretical woes, importance of feature engineering, your training set size, importance of training multiple models, how correlation does not imply causation, and more.
+In conclusion, this useful article gives a review of some of the best practices when it comes to machine learning.

+2.1: Authors claim that a dumb algorithm with tons of data beats a clever one with modest amounts of data.

+2.2: Authors claim that one model is not enough, and that it is always best to test multiple random variations of different models and compare the performances of them.

+2.3: Authors claim that just because a function can be represented does not mean it can be learned.

+3: In slight disagreement with the first claim, the authors (Radja et. al) compare performances from four different algorithms across four datasets of varying sizes, classifying the diagnosis of diabetes.
+They trained an SVM model, Naive Bayes, J48 tree, a Decision Table Algorithm, and found that no matter the size of the dataset, the SVM model did best, which would be a far more complex model in comparison to Naive Bayes.
+However, it is possible that the dataset sizes they are comparing are not “different” enough to really see any significant changes.
+On the other hand, Barbedo et al. are in agreement that the size of the dataset matters a lot when it comes to using more advanced algorithms; in fact, it is necessary to yield solid results.
+This is why when attempting to classify plant diseases using transfer learning and CNN models, they had to use techniques to augment more training data in order to fit the complexities of the models used.
+Without these techniques and additional robust tooling, a simpler model like Support Vector Machine, Multilayer Perceptron Neural Network or Decision Tree would most likely be best.

+[1] Radja, Melky, and Andi Wahju Rahardjo Emanuel.
+"Performance evaluation of supervised machine learning algorithms using different data set sizes for diabetes prediction."
+2019 5th international conference on science in information technology (ICSITech).
+IEEE, 2019.

+[2] Barbedo, Jayme Garcia Arnal.
+"Impact of dataset size and variety on the effectiveness of deep learning and transfer learning for plant disease classification."
+Computers and electronics in agriculture 153 (2018): 46-53.

 [2] Pu, Lingjun, et al. "Cost-efficient and Skew-aware Data Scheduling for Incremental Learning in 5G Networks."
 IEEE Journal on Selected Areas in Communications (2021)